Jerry Perenchio Net Worth

-Jerry Perenchio net worth: Jerry Perenchio is a California-born entertainment executive who has a net worth of $2.7 billion dollars.
-Jerry Perenchio is most widely recognized as the former CEO of Univision, the largest Spanish network in the US.
-He was also the former agent for Marlon Brando and Elizabeth Taylor, among other stars, as well producing both the "Battle of the Sexes" tennis match between Billie Jean King and Bobbie Briggs, and the 1971 "Fight of the Century" between Muhammed Ali and Joe Frazier.
+Jerry Perenchio net worth: Jerry Perenchio was an American entertainment executive who had a net worth of $2.7 billion dollars at the time of his death in 2017.
+Jerry Perenchio was most widely recognized for being the CEO of Univision, the largest Spanish network in the US.
+He was also the former agent for Marlon Brando and Elizabeth Taylor, among other stars.
+He produced many monumental sports events including the "Battle of the Sexes" tennis match between Billie Jean King and Bobbie Briggs, and the 1971 "Fight of the Century" between Muhammad Ali and Joe Frazier.

 He was born Andrew Jerrold Perenchio on December 20, 1930 in California.
 Jerry moved to Los Angeles to pursue a career as Hollywood talent agent.
 Working for MCA he landed the opportunity to represent movie stars like Marlon Brando and Elizabeth Taylor.
 He not only represented A-listers, but also co-promoted the 1971 World Heavyweight bout aka "Fight of the Century" between Muhammad Ali and Joe Frazier at Madison Square Garden.
 Furthermore, he produced the "Battle of the Sexes" tennis match between Billie Jean King and Bobbie Briggs, and was a producer of popular shows like "The Jeffersons" and "Diff'rent Strokes."

 Parenchio united with "All in the Family" producer Norman Lear to form Embassy Communications.
 In 1986 they sold Embassy to Coca-Cola for $485 million.
 That's the same as $1.2 billion in today's dollars.